What Does a Wedding Weekend Actually Look Like?

 And that changes everything.

-The overall structure of the weekend also affects cost more than people expect, especially with multiple meals and events, something we break down in our destination wedding cost guide.
+The overall structure of the weekend also affects cost more than people expect, especially with multiple meals and events, which we break down in our destination wedding cost guide for New York weddings.

 By the time the reception starts, the energy is different.